-On a balmy night in November 2012, I watched The Act of Killing (TAOK) with about fifty survivors of the 1965 killings gathered from all over Sulawesi in the dusty town of Palu, Central Sulawesi.
-The morning before, these survivors, now aged 70 and above, boarded two rickety buses to visit some thirteen sites around the town where the detainees were forced to work on various projects, from building a dam, doing road work, and erecting the province's first TV broadcasting tower.
-Lucky for us, we had a poor copy of Jagal (the Indonesian title of TAOK; lit.
-"Butcher") that resulted in a lot of interruptions.
-In those moments, with lights back on to fiddle with the DVD player, the spectators took time to look at each other and reassure themselves that they had not been transported back into time.
+On a balmy night in November 2012, I watched The Act of Killing with about 50 survivors of the 1965 killings gathered from all over Sulawesi in the dusty town of Palu, Central Sulawesi.
+The morning before, these survivors, now aged 70 and above, boarded two rickety buses to visit some 13 sites around the town, where the detainees were forced to work on various projects, from building a dam, road works, erecting the first tower for television broadcast.
+Lucky for us, we had a poor copy of Jagal (lit.
+"Butcher" the Indonesian title of this film) that resulted in a lot stopping and starting.
+In those moments, lights back on to fiddle with the CD player, the spectators took time to look at each other and reassure themselves that they have not been transported back into time.

-For victims and civil society groups long engaged in efforts to grasp some truth and justice, watching the film is an act of self-flagellation.
+For victims and civil society groups long engaged in efforts to grasp some truth and justice watching the film is an act of self-flagellation.
 With every scene, the untreated wounds deepen and fester.
-And yet, our eyes are riveted, as we watch a truthful parody of our own nation's history.
-At the end of the film, one of the survivors, Asman Yodjodolo, detained, tortured, and forced to do hard labor for thirteen years, commented: "This is the truth according to the perpetrator."
+And yet, our eyes our riveted, as we watch a truthful parody of our own nation's history.
+At the end of the film, one of the survivors, Asman Yodjodolo, detained, tortured and forced to do hard labor for 13 years, commented: "This is the truth according to the perpetrator."

-One reason why the film is difficult to watch for survivors and their advocates in Indonesia may be because the perpetrator's truth is already the dominant view.
+Perhaps one reason why the film is difficult to watch for survivors and their advocates in Indonesia is because the perpetrator's truth is already the dominant view.
 With the fall of Soeharto in 1998, there was a short-lived political will to acknowledge our bloody past.
 In 1999, the Upper House of Parliament (MPR) issued a decree regretting the "fractured protection and promotion of human rights, demonstrated by various human rights violations, in forms that include violence, discrimination, and abuse of power" during the New Order.
 A year later, the MPR called for the establishment of a truth and reconciliation commission.
-Fast-forward thirteen years, a law to establish a truth commission was passed in 2004, then annulled in 2006.1 Efforts to rewrite school curriculum to reflect different views of the events around 1965 were stopped by the attorney general in 2006, who then conducted a criminal investigation against the authors of the textbooks.2 The most recent slap in the face was a statement by a senior minister and head of the military denying any wrongdoing, in response to a four-year investigation by the National Human Rights Commission that con-
+Fast-forward 13 years, a law to establish a truth commission was passed in 2004 then annulled in 2006.
+Efforts to rewrite school curriculum to reflect different views of the events around 1965 was stopped by the Attorney General in 2006, who then conducted a criminal investigation against the authors of the text book.
+The most recent slap in the face, was a statement by a senior minister and head of the military denying any wrongdoing, in response to a four year investigation by the National Human Rights Commission that concluded that "gross human rights violations" took place during this time.